Gym 01 featherweight Cameron Hardy confident he will claim maiden title

 Hardy, who trains at Fratton’s Gym 01, is bidding for a seventh straight victory in just 14 months.

-The Darlington-born charge hasn’t been defeated since his professional debut and now vies to win a maiden piece of silverware.
+The Darlington-born charge hasn’t been defeated since his professional debut and now vies for a maiden piece of silverware.

 He faces a decent opponent in Hardwick, though, who fell to a split-decision loss to Luke Ord for the 145lbs belt last June.